-- Duck - You may unleash your dogs on the beach year-round but it is encouraged to keep your dog leashed if they do not have reliable recall commands, even despite distractions.
+- Duck - You may unleash your dogs on the beach year-round but it is encouraged to keep your dog leashed if they do not have reliable recall commands, especially with distractions.
 This is for the safety and consideration of all beach patrons, canine and human!

-- Kitty Hawk - Dogs are allowed year-round in Kitty Hawk with specific restrictions as well.
+- Kitty Hawk - Dogs are allowed year-round in Kitty Hawk with specific restrictions.
 Between the Friday before Memorial Day and the day after Labor Day, from 10am to 6pm, dogs must remain on a retractable leash no longer than 6 feet.
 The rest of the year, dogs may be on a retractable leash no longer than 12 feet.

 - Kill Devil Hills - May 15 through September 15 from 9am to 6pm, no pets (other than service animals) are permitted on the beach.
 Any other time of the year, dogs are permitted as long as they are on a leash no longer than 10 feet.